emberjs/rfcs/active/0000-engines.md

   its dependencies loaded and its (non-instance) initializers invoked when the parent application boots.

-* Mounted - an engine is considered "mounted" when it has been included by a router at one or more mount-points.
-The router inspects the engine's route map and is able to form URLs without fully loading the engine.
-Mounting is done as part of a router's initialization process.
+* Mounted - Routable and route-less engines have slightly different concepts of "mounting".
+A routable engine is considered mounted when it has been included by a router at one or more mount-points.
+A route-less engine is considered mounted as soon as a route's `mount` call resolves.

-* Instantiated - an engine is instantiated when a route is visited at or beyond its mount-point.
-An `EngineInstance` is instantiated and an engine's instance initializers are invoked.
+* Instantiated - When an engine is instantiated, an `EngineInstance` is created and an engine's instance initializers are invoked.
+A routable engine is instantiated when a route is visited at or beyond its mount-point.
+A route-less engine is instantiated as soon as it is mounted.

 Special `before` and `after` hooks could be added to application instance initializers that allow them to be ordered relative to engine instance